mozilla/releases-comm-central/mail/base/docs/state_management.md

 not how our user interface is expected to behave.
 Alternatively, pages would have to be aware of some kind of instance identifier to query their state.
-Separating the in-memory state by page simplifies this a great deal (and is essentially what we've already beend doing).
+Separating the in-memory state by page simplifies this a great deal (and is essentially what we've already been doing).

 Similarly heavily reused custom elements (like a button or an input field) probably shouldn't store state specific to their instance in Redux and instead